 Buying AI can accelerate adoption, reduce upfront fees, and simplify compliance, while building in-house provides more power, allows customization, and can create a competitive edge.

 Many companies now use hybrid strategies, combining the strengths of both approaches to balance speed, flexibility, and control.
 Leaders should evaluate their team’s skills, data sensitivity, and time-to-value before making a choice.
-Asking the right questions ensures that the AI solution aligns with business objectives and prepares the organization for future growth.
+Incorporating a structured AI Strategy & Readiness framework helps organizations ask the right questions, ensure alignment with business objectives, and prepare for sustainable AI-driven growth.

 If you want to see how AI can make a difference for your business, take a look at Maruti Techlabs' AI services and get in touch through our contact page.
 Choosing the right build vs buy approach today can help your business grow and succeed in the future.